RedTurtle/collective.portaltabs/README.txt

 Going deeply:

-* you don't want that your user go to ZMI
+* you don't want that your users (even if Manager) go to ZMI
-* you users don't know nothing about TAL and python, and commonly want only to add static link to the site
+* you users don't know nothing about TAL and python, and commonly want only to add static links to the site
 * your additional tab don't need advanced features like condition for being seen, or permissions

 When you don't need this
 ------------------------

-If you only need to port into Plone the "*portal_action*" tool customization, you will find a better product using `quintagroup.plonetabs`__
+If you only need to port into Plone the "*portal_action*" tool customization, you will find a great product in `quintagroup.plonetabs`__

 __ http://pypi.python.org/pypi/quintagroup.plonetabs/